What kind of background does it take to get into a great law school? You might want to look to Plato and Jane Austen instead of John Grisham.

 Earnest’s data underscores advice from the American Bar Association, which recommends prospective law students take coursework in areas where they can gain experience in problem-solving, critical reading, writing, and editing, among other skills.

 Notably, studying law as an undergraduate major may not necessarily set up you up for success if you’re hoping to earn an advanced degree in law.
-According to data from 78,000 law school applicants in 2011-2012, provided to U.S. News & World Report by the Law School Admission Council, students who majored in pre-law were less likely to be admitted to law school than those who chose other majors.
+According to data from 78,000 law school applicants in 2011-2012, provided to U.S. News & World Report by the Law School Admission Council, students who majored in pre-law were less likely to be admitted to law school than those who chose other degree programs.

 A Case for Studying the Classics in a Pre-Law Major

 Those who studied Greek or Latin had the highest average LSAT score (159.8) and highest average GPA (3.477) of all majors who applied to law school.
-The next highest LSAT score came from those who studied policy, international relations, and art history respectively.
+The next highest LSAT scores came from those who studied policy, international relations, and art history respectively.
 Lest your parents give you grief about pursuing your love of Mozart as an undergraduate major—music majors ranked 11th in LSAT scores, according to Muller’s analysis.

 There is no formula for getting into a top law school apart from studying hard and developing your mind to work in multifaceted ways.
 If you’re planning to work toward a JD, your fate is less about what you study as an undergraduate and more about your performance as a student in that discipline.
 That means: Study what you love and where you have an aptitude, and the grades—and the graduate school—will follow.
 Good luck!